-It is a four-page test to see if you have level A1 in French, with matching, multiple-choice, one half-page, and one full-page essay covering topics such as objects, directions, the museum, and writing a letter to your children about their chores.
+It is a four-page test to see if you have level A1 in French.
+There is matching, multiple-choice, one half-page, and one full-page essay covering topics such as objects, directions, the museum, and writing a letter to your children about their chores.
 Essentially, all the things you learn in French 1 (or at least I did).

 At this point, I felt really bad because you could tell who was struggling.
-All the directions (oral or written) were in French and the woman in charge of keeping time said that she was unable to answer any questions during the test.
+All the directions (oral or written) were in French.
+Plus, the woman in charge of keeping time said that she was unable to answer any questions during the test.
 Unfortunately, there was one lady in particular who clearly did not understand and kept on trying to ask questions, to no avail.

 I don’t know if this is me perceiving it as callousness, but the fact that the examiners are not allowed to answer any type of question during the placement test is extremely disheartening.
 I am not sure if this is what you can expect elsewhere, but if you do not have any experience in French, do not be discouraged to try!
 Even with the essays, you may know some words and can show to the examiners that you know something and have put in some effort during your time in France thus far.

-Once the test was complete, they collected them for scoring and we were told to wait to be called for our personal interview, or to visit the doctors.
+Once the test was complete, they collected them for scoring and we were to wait for our personal interview, or to visit the doctors.
 For the personal interviews, there was a clear order, but for the meetings with the two doctors, it was solely by chance and luck.

 1st Doctor’s Visit

-I was first seen by the female doctor (the one that handed out the questionnaire) who took my height and weight.
+I was first seen by the female doctor who took my height and weight.
 We went over the questionnaire and she asked me some questions.

 I was next called in for my interview.
-The first thing she said to me when I sat down was that I got the highest score on the test out of everyone, so that put me in a good mood.
+The first thing she said to me was that I got the highest score on the test out of everyone.
+No lie, that put me in a good mood.

-After, we talked a bit about my life thus far in France and how I changed regions, taking this opportunity to change my address using my new proof of address in Troyes.
-Since I had a job, she asked me if I had a “numéro de sécurité sociale” (social security number), of which I showed her my provisory number.
-She also asked me which state I am from and if I have a driver’s license, suggesting that I get it exchanged, as well as equivalizing any foreign degrees I may have.
+After, we talked a bit about my life thus far in France.
+I told her how I changed regions, taking this opportunity to change my address.
+Obviously, I needed to use my new proof of address in Troyes.
+Since I had a job, she asked me if I had a “numéro de sécurité sociale” (social security number).
+I showed her my provisory number.
+She also asked me which state I am from and if I have a driver’s license.
+She suggested that I get it exchanged, as well as equivalizing any foreign degrees I may have.

 Once she went over this information, she told me that I do not have to take any language courses and asked me to sign my CIR (Contrat d’Intégration Républicaine) or Republican Integration Contract.
-The CIR dictates that you will try to integrate into French culture/life in France and that you will take the 4 civics courses and, if necessary, language courses, as part of the terms of your visa and the ability to renew your stay once it reaches expiry.
+The CIR dictates that you will try to integrate into French culture/life in France and that you will take the 4 civics courses and, if necessary, language courses.
+These are part of the terms of your visa and determine the ability to renew your stay once it reaches expiry.

 2nd Doctor’s Visit

-Lastly, I met with the other doctor who also questioned me about the answers in my questionnaire, took my blood pressure, and had a review of my vaccination record (this was not obligatory).
+Lastly, I met with the other doctor who also questioned me about the answers in my questionnaire.
+He took my blood pressure and had a review of my vaccination record (this was not obligatory).
 He told me that my chest x-ray came out fine and gave me my medical certificates (you receive two copies, one of which needs to be deposited at the prefecture and one you must keep).
-For me, even though I had moved to the region of Grand Est, I sent the certificate to the prefecture of the region of Eure-et-Loir in Chartres.
+Even though I had moved to the region of Grand Est, I sent the certificate to the prefecture of the region of Eure-et-Loir in Chartres.

 Conclusion & What You Need to Bring

-The whole process took about 2 hours, and my husband had just enough time to get to the movies to watch The Gentlemen in full.
+The whole process took about 2 hours.
+My husband had just enough time to get to the movies to watch The Gentlemen in full.